Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/jobs.md

 ms.topic: include
 ---

-You can use the **Jobs** command to create a log file that provides the details of the most recent job activity for a specific team project collection, or to retry a job for one or all team project collections.
+You can use the **Jobs** command to create a log file that provides the details of the most recent job activity for a specific project collection, or to retry a job for one or all project collections.

 	TFSConfig Jobs /retry|dumplog [/CollectionName:CollectionName] [/CollectionID:ID]